v43ky/ShortiumPoppyLite/README.md

 ## **Contributing🥰🥰**
 Contributions are welcome for the Lite version and the Complete version!
-- will launch Updated versions from Time to Time by your feedback!
+- Will launch Updated versions from Time to Time by your feedback!

 ---